 - Include mine lands and brownfields in energy, infrastructure, and land use plans.
 The Nevada Public Utility Commission designated renewable energy zones in 2010, and they should be updated given newer data and the major growth in renewable energy demand from energy buyers since 2010.
 The amended zones should include mine land and brownfield sites as renewable energy zones.
 The PUC should also identify mine land or brownfield sites as priority locations for energy development that a utility proposes to meet future demand in utility Integrated Resource Plans. - Incentivize clean energy development on mine lands.
-Congress should revise the Mining Act of 1872 to require mine reclamation plans that fully reclaim sites and make them available for post-mining uses including renewable energy.
 The BLM should include mine lands and brownfield sites in Solar Energy Zones as it revises the 2012 Western Solar Plan.
 The State Infrastructure Bank and the Nevada Clean Energy Fund should offer discounted loan rates for projects on mine lands and brownfields. - Facilitate project development on abandoned mine lands and Superfund sites.
-Congress should pass The Good Samaritan Remediation of Abandoned Hardrock Mines Act of 2023,72 which would address liability concerns for companies seeking to develop renewable energy on mine lands.
+Congress should pass The Good Samaritan Remediation of Abandoned Hardrock Mines Act of 2023, which would address liability concerns for companies seeking to develop renewable energy on mine lands.
 Under CERCLA, federal lands are excluded from receiving assessment and clean up funds.
 CERCLA reforms should include exceptions to this exclusion for Federal mine land and brownfield sites since over 80 percent of the state is in the federal domain.
 The Nevada Department of the Environment should amend RCRA and CERCLA state regulations to add a new category of environmental cleanup standards for sites with clean energy infrastructure.